ngeor/blog/_posts/2016/2016-05-07-what-is-code-coverage.md

 - unit tests
 ---

-Last time we had a look at <a href="/2016/04/what-is-test-driven-development/">test driven development</a> and our calculator learned how to do multiplication.
+Last time we had a look at <a href="{% post_url 2016/2016-04-30-what-is-test-driven-development %}">test driven development</a> and our calculator learned how to do multiplication.
 In this post, we'll add division and talk a bit about code coverage and unit test quality.

 <!--more-->